-CGI scripts must be built outside Acrobat DC, and their creation is not covered by the Adobe Acrobat DC product.
+CGI scripts must be built outside Acrobat, and their creation is not covered by the Adobe Acrobat product.

 Use the Submit A Form action to send form data to an email address or to a web server by specifying a URL.
 You can also use the submit button to send other files back to a server or database.
 For example, you can attach scanned images or files to a form.
 The files are submitted along with the rest of the form data when you click the Submit button.

 If your PDF form contains an email-based submit button, you can use the Distribute workflow to facilitate distributing the form to others.